darwintantuco/stylelint-8-point-grid/README.md

   "rules": {
     "plugin/8-point-grid": {
       "base": 4,
-      "allowlist": ["2px", "1px"],
+      "allowlist": ["2px", "1px", "0.0625rem"],
       "ignorelist": ["width", "height"]
     }
   }
 }
 ```

-### base (default: 8)
+### base

-value used for divisibility checking
+- value used for divisibility checking
+- base value is 8 by default
+- used to compute the base for rem values (`base / 16`)

+using 4 as base means:

+- pixel values should be divisible by 4
+- rem values should be divisible by 0.25

 ### allowlist

-array of px or rem values to be excluded from divisibility checking
+- array of pixel or rem values to be excluded from divisibility checking

 ### ignorelist

-array of css properties to be excluded from divisibility checking
+- array of css properties to be excluded from divisibility checking
+- supported values:
   - margin
   - margin-top
   - margin-bottom
   - margin-left
   - margin-right
   - padding
   - padding-top
   - padding-bottom
   - padding-left
   - padding-right
   - height
   - min-height
   - max-height
   - width
   - min-width
   - max-width
   - top
   - bottom
   - right
   - left

 ## License